Michoacán: Flora

 Ecosystems vary by altitude.
 Between 2600 and 3500 m above sea level, most of the vegetation are conifer forests.
 Between 1000 and 2600 m, there are mixed forests and below this are broadleaf or tropical forests.
-Tree species include oak, cedar, and pine.
+Tree species include oak, cedar, fir and pine.
 Mango trees can be found in the eastern and western regions.

 Fauna

-Animal types vary from region to region but among mammals these can be found: skunks, raccoons, cacomistle, coyotes, lynxes, rabbits, bats, deer, armadillos, mountain lions, foxes, and jaguars.
+Animal types vary from region to region but among mammals these can be found: raccoons, cacomistle, coyotes, lynxes, rabbits, bats, the white-tailed deer, armadillos, mountain lions, ocelots, the gray fox, and jaguars.
 The latter is an important symbol in Purépecha culture.
-Numerous bird species can be found including water fowl such as ducks, storks and seabirds along the coast.
-Eagles, parrots, and hawks are found in the tropical and mountainous regions.
-Both owls and hummingbirds are important cultural symbols to the Purépecha.
+Numerous bird species can be found including water fowl such as the Great blue heron, Wilson's Snipe, the ruddy duck, and storks.
+Eagles, parrots, the greater roadrunner, hawks, and falcons are found in the tropical and mountainous regions, including the crested caracara.
+The great horned owl, barn owl, and hummingbirds are considered important cultural symbols to the Purépecha.
 It is also one of three Mexican states where the tarantula species Brachypelma hamorii is found, the other two being Jalisco and Colima.

-Tiger sharks, thresher sharks, and porpoises can be found in coastal waters.
-Reptiles including crocodiles, sea turtles, iguanas, snakes, and caimans can be found in the waterways and along the coastal regions.
+Tiger sharks, thresher sharks, humpback whales and spinner dolphins are found in the coastal waters of Michoacan.
+Reptiles including crocodiles, various sea turtle species including the leatherback sea turtle and green sea turtle, iguanas, snakes such as the Boa sigma, and caimans can be found in the waterways and along the coastal regions.
 Michoacán includes critical over-wintering habitat for most of the monarch butterflies from eastern North America.
-To the Purépechas, the monarch butterfly symbolizes the spirits of the dead as they journey from the afterlife.
+To the Purépechas, monarch butterflies symbolize the spirits of the dead as they journey from the afterlife.
+The Lake Pátzcuaro salamander, Anderson's salamander, and the jaguar axolotl (all close cousins of the famous Mexico City axolotl) are found in Michoacan, the latter being endemic to Zacapu Lagoon.